verdantl/TradingSoftware/phase2/README.md

     (b) It would cause coupling (since the xml files depend on the properties of the Activity, we would have to pass in a parameter of this into the presenter) (c)
+4. We had to put two instances of the String keys for the use cases in BundleActivity and in ConfigGateway.
+We had a BundleActivity class to keep the String keys in to reduce the hard coding and maintain consistency across all of the Activities.
+We also created this class to take care of the bundle variable and reduce the repeated bundle code.